fantastic-earth/bookwyrm/README.md

-# BookWyrm
+# BookWyrm Nix Edition

-Social reading and reviewing, decentralized with ActivityPub
+Social reading and reviewing, decentralized with ActivityPub.
+This branch is a fork of upstream Bookwyrm adapted to run on NixOS (outside of Docker).
+For more details on this, see [nix/README.md](./nix/README.md) The rest of this document is the upstream README.

 ## Contents
 - [Joining BookWyrm](#joining-bookwyrm)